How to Restore Accidentally Deleted NAS Lenovo ThinkSystem SN850 Blade Server Data

 To minimize the risk, it is recommended to take precautions such as backing up important data before performing any firmware updates.
 Additionally, following the manufacturer's instructions and ensuring a stable power supply and network connection can help reduce the chances of data loss during the update process.

-Although NAS ThinkSystem SN850 Blade Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SN850 Blade Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view